 Hiring a designer can help you make decisions that will increase the value of your home and avoid costly mistakes.
 A professional brings a wealth of knowledge and skills to the table, making sure all aspects of your home improvement project have been considered.
 He or she will be able to evaluate your lifestyle needs and develop a design that addresses your desires as well as any structural and code requirements.
 Having a clear path will help the overall job go as smoothly as possible.

 Most remodeling jobs require a building permit.
-To obtain one you need to submit plans to the zoning administrator.
+To obtain one, you need to submit plans to the zoning administrator.
 And if you are applying for a loan to underwrite a significant renovation, your bank may also want to see professionally prepared blueprints.

 A trained eye working through your design can also spot problems you may have overlooked.
 Correcting those before construction starts is always cheaper.
 A well-developed design translates into fewer change orders (and headaches) during the course of the job.

 Residential designers are trained to see the overall spatial picture that homeowners often cannot.
 They can translate your needs into functional spaces while making them beautiful.
 Good designers are three-dimensional thinkers that find unique opportunities missed in two-dimensional drawings.
-They also have a working knowledge of ergonomics; something that seems intangible at the beginning of the project but will affect how you and your family interact with the space on a daily basis.
+They also have a working knowledge of ergonomics, something that seems intangible at the beginning of the project but will affect how you and your family interact with the space on a daily basis.

 A functional environment based on your lifestyle will streamline your daily routine, giving you more time to do what you enjoy.
 Having a home that is neat and well organized not only makes it more comfortable and inviting; it also reduces anxiety and stress.
 The way you interact with light, both natural and artificial, influences the production of mood-enhancing hormones like serotonin.
-The composition of the materials you bring into your home has an effect on air quality and pretty much everything it comes in contact with.
+The composition of the materials you bring into your home affects air quality and pretty much everything it comes in contact with.

-You get the idea, design goes way beyond beauty; it promotes a healthy environment for you and your loved ones.
-It encourages togetherness, but it also offers individual spaces for each member of the family, to unwind and recharge.
+You get the idea: design goes way beyond beauty.
+It promotes a healthy environment for you and your loved ones.
+It encourages togetherness, but it also offers individual spaces for each member of the family to unwind and recharge.